 In this series, I dig a little deeper into the meaning of psychological terms.
-This week’s term: ultra rapid cycling in bipolar disorder
+This week’s term is ultra rapid cycling in bipolar disorder.

 According to a paper by Papadimitriou and colleagues, 10-30% of people with bipolar disorder experience rapid cycling at some point, and 70-90% of those who experience rapid cycling are women.
 Bipolar II disorder (involving episodes of hypomania and depression) is the diagnosis in which people are most likely to experience rapid cycling at some point, particularly when starting with a depressive episode.
 People who were diagnosed with cyclothymia before developing bipolar disorder were also more likely to experience rapid cycling.

-Rapid cycling is the only such term that appears in the DSM, but sometimes the terms ultra rapid cycling and ultradian (ultra ultra rapid) cycling are used to describe more frequent mood episodes.
+Rapid cycling is the only such term that appears in the DSM, but sometimes the terms ultra rapid and ultra ultra rapid (ultradian) cycling are used to describe more frequent mood episodes.
 Definitions may vary depending on who’s talking about it, but typically ultra rapid cycling is defined as a mania <-> depression cycle within a 48-72 hour period.
-Ultra ultra rapid cycling, often called ultradian cycling, involves a full cycle occurring within a 24 hour period.
+Ultra ultra rapid (ultradian) cycling, involves a full cycle occurring within a 24 hour period.

-Since full, discrete mood episodes (manic, hypomanic, and/or depressive) are required to make a diagnosis of bipolar disorder, when talking about ultra rapid cycling it becomes worth distinguishing between cycles and episodes.
-In the DSM it is mood episodes, not cycles, that are used to determine whether or not bipolar disorder is the appropriate diagnosis.
+Since full, discrete mood episodes (manic, hypomanic, and/or depressive) are required to make a diagnosis of bipolar disorder, when talking about ultra rapid/ultradian cycling it becomes worth distinguishing between cycles and episodes.
+The DSM-5 uses mood episodes, not cycles, to determine whether bipolar disorder is the appropriate diagnosis.
 The following definitions appeared in a paper in the Journal of Child and Adolescent Psychopharmacology:

 “(1) Episodes will be defined by (a) the duration from onset to offset of a period of at least 2 weeks in length during which only one mood state persists or (b) the duration from onset to offset of a period of ultrarapid or ultradian cycling for at least 2 weeks.
 (2) Cycles will be defined by mood switches occurring daily or every few days during an episode.”

-A critical opinion published in Current Psychiatry argued that the constructs of ultra rapid and ultradian cycling have not been properly validated, and they may end up being misused to describe mood lability specifically rather than the full constellation of symptoms associated with a mood episode, or they may be used inappropriately to describe the variability that can occur within a mixed episode.
+A critical opinion published in Current Psychiatry argued that the constructs of ultra rapid and ultradian cycling have not been properly validated.
+The authors expressed concerns that that the terms may end up being misused to describe mood lability specifically rather than the full constellation of symptoms associated with a mood episode.
+Another concern was that they may be used inappropriately to describe the variability that can occur within a mixed episode.
 This supports the status quo DSM-5, which makes no reference to ultra rapid or ultradian cycling.

-It’s not clear that any particular medications for bipolar disorder are any more effective than others when it comes to periods of ultra rapid cycling.
-There is some possibility that antidepressant use may not be the best choice, but nothing clear enough to produce any actual treatment recommendations.
+It’s not clear that any particular medications for bipolar disorder are any more effective than others for ultra rapid cycling.
+Antidepressant use may not be the best choice, but nothing clear enough to produce any actual treatment recommendations.
 Then again, the evidence to support antidepressant use in bipolar disorder is sketchy to begin with.

 While rapid cycling is clearly defined in the DSM as a specifier for bipolar disorder, ultra rapid and ultradian aren’t clearly defined, and the limited research on the topic means a limited understanding of the phenomenon.
 It’s definitely an area where more research would be helpful.